-The Nepali artisan who completed this Dorje Sempa statue used an antiquated finish combined with traditional details.
+The Nepali artisan who completed this Dorje Sempa statue used an antiquated finish combined with traditional details of a Vajrasattva statue.
 As a result, Vajrasattva is depicted holding his traditional Vajra and ghanta (bell).

 Dorje Sempa Statue Features